CuteCha/tensorflow-example/examples/README.md

 goto ./text-classification/
 sh run.sh
 you may need to modify tfrecord data dir
-you may also need to change NUM_CLASSES = 34 NUM_FEATURES = 324510 according to your data, I will make these options to flags in future version.
+you may also need to change NUM_CLASSES = 34 NUM_FEATURES = 324510 according to your data(int model.py), I will make these options to flags in future version.

 the result looks like below:
   loss: 3.498 precision@1: 0.031